kfmahre/kfmahre.github.io/_posts/2016-05-04-Bootstrap-Cards.md

 }
 ```

-Adding those styles in made it so the cards will "pop" out a bit when they are hovered over.
+Adding those styles in made it so the cards will *pop* out a bit when they are hovered over.

 Looks nice, and it was fun to figure out!